LuemmelSec/LuemmelSec.github.io/_posts/2020-12-11-Kerberoasting-VS-AS-REP-Roasting.md

 4. The client receives the response, extracts the **ST** and can forward it to the desired service to access it

 The problem here lies in the fact, that the **ST** is encrypted with the password hash of the **SPNs** account, and that by design everyone inside the domain may request a ticket for that service.
 The attacker can intercept or extract the ticket from memory, and crack the hash offline.
-Verifizieren ob aus dem arbeitsspeicher? wenn ja wie?

 ### Attack